 * All documents must be an original unexpired & clearly legible.

-NOTE: A copy (such as a metal or plastic reproduction) is not acceptable.
+NOTE: A copy (such as a metal or plastic reproduction) is not acceptable, must be an original issued SSN card.

 Unacceptable forms of Identification (Examples not all inclusive)